 We not only pray together… we “do life” together!
 Cribbage Tournaments, Arts & Crafts Projects, Monthly Dinners around town, Monthly Movies, and so much more are the things that keep our St. M’s community active, vibrant, supportive, and most of all connected.
 For more information on up and coming activities, click here.

 Alzheimer/Dementia Support Group

-This group meets once a month on Mondays for prayer for those caring for those living with Alzheimer or Dementia.
-For more information, contact our Pastoral Team by clicking here.
+This group meets once a month on Mondays for conversation, support, and prayer for those caring for those living with Alzheimer or Dementia.

 Contemplative Prayer / Silent Prayer